 - 1. The AAPI (APPIC's standard application) completed application, which can be found online at https://appic.org/Internships/AAPI#APP - 2.
-A curriculum vita (as part of AAPI) - 3.
-Three letters of reference using the APPIC Standardized Reference form from teachers or supervisors who are familiar with your graduate work and/or your clinical skills - 4.
+A curriculum vita (as part of AAPI)

+- 3. Three letters of reference using the APPIC Standardized Reference form from teachers or supervisors who are familiar with your graduate work and/or your clinical skills - 4.
 Official transcripts of all graduate work - 5.
-A comprehensive adult and child psychological test battery (de-identified for confidentiality) - 6.
-A cover letter (as part of AAPI) describing your interest in working at the Desert Sage Resource Center Doctoral Training Program nmcnaul@sapiencepractice.com
+A list of all tests administered, and number of times administered for each.
+(This assists in assessing Interns' learning needs). - 6.
+A cover letter (as part of AAPI) describing your interest in working at the Desert Sage Resource Center Doctoral Training Program nmcnaul@desertsagerc.com